-I am a postdoctoral researcher in Automatic Control at UGE formely IFSTTAR.
+I am currently working as a Data Scientist at Talan working as a consultant for the RATP Group.
+I was a former postdoctoral researcher in Automatic Control at UGE formely IFSTTAR.
 My recent research interests include Networked Control Systems (NCS), Cyberphysical Systems (CPS), Intelligent Transportation Systems (ITS) and Artificial Intelligence (AI).
 Previously, I did my PhD at INRIA/CNRS with the NeCS team developing Short-term Forecasting and estimation techniques for large scale traffic networks.
-Currently, I work within the LICIT team working on control techniques for connected and automated vehicles (CAV)s.
-In this team I develop traffic flow models and traffic simulation algorithms for truck platoon strategies.
+During my last research experience, I worked at the LICIT team working on control techniques for connected and automated vehicles (CAV)s.

 Université Grenoble Alpes

 Pontifical Xavierian University

 Hardware in the Loop / Control toolbox